-- All potential employees undergo a rigorous screening and hiring process including required fingerprinting for those working with direct access to students or in accordance with NYS. - Majority of Security personnel are active and retired law enforcement, many with specific areas of expertise Entrance guards and hall monitors receive staff development every school year. - Trained Crisis Teams in place are activated as needed. - Employees are required to wear picture IDs provided by the District. - In locations with card access, ID cards are integrated into the system. - Signs direct visitors to the main office or reception desk in all buildings. - Visitor badge/sign-in procedures Visitors to the buildings are questioned upon entry into the building as to their business and if they have an appointment.
+- All potential employees undergo a rigorous screening and hiring process including required fingerprinting for those working with direct access to students or in accordance with NYS. - Majority of Security personnel are active and retired law enforcement, many with specific areas of expertise - Entrance guards and hall monitors receive staff development every school year. - The District employs Armed personnel as an additional layer of their security posture and planning. - Trained Crisis Teams are in place and are activated as needed. - Employees are required to wear picture IDs provided by the District. - In locations with card access, ID cards are integrated into the system. - Signs direct visitors to the main office or reception desk in all buildings. - Visitor badge/sign-in procedures Visitors to the buildings are questioned upon entry into the building as to their business and if they have an appointment.
 If there is any question the building principal is consulted.
 If this has been confirmed they show identification; sign-in; are issued a visitor badge.
 Visitors may be escorted to their destination.
-Upon completion of their business visitors may be escorted out of the building.

-- All employees, including entrance and hall monitors, are authorized to question persons without visitors' badges and send and /or accompany them to the main office. - Indoor and outdoor video surveillance in key locations at all buildings. - Intercoms at main entrances with locked doors and door release systems in most locations. - Perimeter doors other than main entrances at all buildings kept locked from the inside. - A designated District Security Consultant. - Contractors are requested to wear picture IDs as per regulations. - All Facilities custodial and maintenance staff are requested to wear uniforms with the District logo attached. - Periodic security audits both internally as well as by contracted security consultants. - Continuous interior and exterior patrols as well as random mobile patrols of all district buildings and facilities. - The District will employ any other methods deemed necessary and constantly review current practices.
+Upon completion of their business visitors may be escorted out of the building. - All employees, including entrance and hall monitors, are authorized to question persons without visitors' badges and send and /or accompany them to the main office. - Indoor and outdoor video surveillance in key locations at all buildings. - Intercoms at main entrances with locked doors and door release systems in most locations. - Perimeter doors other than main entrances at all buildings kept locked from the inside. - A designated District Security Consultant. - Contractors are requested to wear picture IDs as per regulations. - All Facilities custodial and maintenance staff are requested to wear uniforms with the District logo attached. - Periodic security audits both internally as well as by contracted security consultants. - Continuous interior and exterior patrols as well as random mobile patrols of all district buildings and facilities. - The District will employ any other methods deemed necessary and constantly review current practices.